SEC's Lee seeks more proxy vote details from powerhouse funds

 (Reuters) - The acting chair of the U.S. securities regulator on Wednesday called for clearer disclosures on how asset managers cast the votes that dominate most corporate elections.

-Securities and Exchange Commission acting chair Allison Herren Lee said disclosure rules have failed to help everyday investors, and called the N-PX forms that companies file “unwieldy, difficult to understand, and difficult to compare across fund complexes.”
+Securities and Exchange Commission acting chair Allison Herren Lee said disclosure rules have failed to help everyday investors especially as they focus more on environmental and social issues.
+She called the N-PX forms that companies file “unwieldy, difficult to understand, and difficult to compare across fund complexes.”

 “It is high time to revisit this critical form and make it useful in creating needed transparency around the fundamental exercise of shareholder voting,” Lee said in a speech to the Investment Company Institute, the fund industry’s main trade group.

-Top asset managers now file only limited details to the SEC about how they vote for the shares they oversee for investors and can give up their rights to vote in exchange for fees when they lend out shares to short-sellers.
+Environmental groups, executive pay critics and other activists have criticized top fund managers for approving the vast majority of ballot items even as they have touted careful oversight of fund holdings.
+Some managers also have given up their rights to vote in exchange for fees when they lend out shares to short-sellers.

-The forms are unwieldy and can run to hundreds of pages for large funds owning many companies.
+The current N-PX forms that show votes cast are unwieldy and can run to hundreds of pages for large funds owning many companies.
 Every year each may hold votes on a half-dozen or more ballot items like director elections, executive pay and shareholder proposals such as on climate issues or workforce diversity topics.

+Under pressure fund managers including BlackRock Inc and Vanguard Group Inc lately have provided more explanations in a sampling of cases.

 Funds have also developed new revenue streams lending out shares to short-sellers.
 Many did so for GameStop Corp, a year before a short-selling rally driven by interest from retail investors on social media.